bryanchewgh/bryanchewgh.github.io/_posts/2024-08-01-applied-data-science-project.md

 The optimal number of topics and other hyperparameters were fine-tuned to capture meaningful patterns.

 Below shows that the highest coherence before the curve plateau occurs at number of topics 8, which is the optimal case.
+<br>So number of topics was fixed at 8 as key modelling parameter.

 ![Coherence and Perplexity Scores for varous topic numbers](image-7.png)